mirage/mirage-www/tmpl/wiki/hello-world.md

 Now you just need to `xl create -c block_test.xl`, and you should see the same output as you had for the Unix one.
-The difference is that instead of going through the Linux or FreeBSD kernel, Mirage linked in the Xen [block device driver](https://github.com/mirage/mirage-block-xen) and mapped the unikernel block requests directly through to it.
+The difference is that instead of going through the Linux or FreeBSD kernel, MirageOS linked in the Xen [block device driver](https://github.com/mirage/mirage-block-xen) and mapped the unikernel block requests directly through to it.